Researcher0619/Patika-Front-End/form/README.md

 ---

-**Note:** This is a sample form and does not include real server-side functionality.
+**Note:** This is a sample form and does not include real server-side functionality